aishzone/MNIST-Handwritten-Data-Classification/index.md

 y_train=y_train.astype(np.int8)
 y_test=y_test.astype(np.int8)
 ```
-We convert the type of our target data from `string` to `integer`.You can check your before and after by running `y_train'.
+We convert the type of our target data from `string` to `integer`.You can check your before and after by running `y_train`.
 ### Binary Classifier to detect all 2's
 We make an attempt to create a Binary Classification (True/False) model that can detect whether the give input image is a 2 or not.
 ```